 Adil Mohyuddin, M.D., a cancer specialist in Tullahoma, Tennessee, knew all the fine points about hospice care.
 His patients often trusted him to guide them through the difficult process.
 Even as a doctor with extensive hospice experience, he and his family struggled with the timing of his hospice care during his own advanced cancer diagnosis.

 “Adil was trying to enroll in one last chemotherapy drug trial,” said his wife Sabina.
 “He was in pain and didn't think hospice was an option while waiting on the drug trial.
 When he finally chose hospice and got a pain pump, his mind and body had time to rest and he was more like himself.
 Although he passed away before getting in the drug trial, he didn’t have the stress that would often come with spikes in his pain.”

 Even among the experts, making decisions in the face of a serious illness can be difficult and heart wrenching.
 Conversations near the end of life tend to focus medical matters and inadvertently push the goals and priorities of the patient down the road.

 Patients often say quality of life is more important than how long they’ll live.
 Getting to the heart of what that really means for each person is the key to making the most of each moment.

 Patients who talk with their clinicians about their values, goals and wishes are less likely to have non-beneficial medical treatment and report better quality of life.
 An ideal tool for sharing end-of-life goals is through advance directive documents.

-If someone is having increasing difficulty struggling with basic tasks such as walking, getting out of a chair, bathing, dressing, or using the toilet, you may want to consider hospice.
-Hospice appropriate individuals may exhibit some or all of the following:
+If someone is having increasing difficulty with basic tasks such as walking, getting up from a chair, bathing, dressing or using the toilet, you may want to consider hospice.
+Hospice-appropriate individuals may exhibit some or all of the following:

 - Repeat trips to the emergency department